Omicron booster: Will we need a shot that targets the mutated variant? - NewsBreak

 “It presents mild disease with symptoms being sore muscles and tiredness for a day or two not feeling well,” Coetzee said.
 “So far, we have detected that those infected do not suffer the loss of taste or smell.
 They might have a slight cough.”

-While omicron doesn’t yet deserve a specialty booster rollout, according to Dr. Chin-Hong, there are variant characteristics that might warrant one.‘Even if you’re vaccinated, it’s a good idea to wear that mask’: Omicron safety measures
+While omicron doesn’t yet deserve a specialty booster rollout, according to Dr. Chin-Hong, there are variant characteristics that might warrant one.Black job applicant files claim alleging dreadlocks kept him from being hired

 “If there’s a situation where you’re seeing boosted people come into the hospital with omicron, that would be a scary situation,” he said.